-The movie never really offers anything above sub par.
-It becomes as predictable and contrived as its fight scenes.
+Abraham Lincoln: Vampire Hunter is as predictable and contrived as its fight scenes.
 It doesn’t do much to suspend disbelief either.
 The movie’s attempt to mix Lincoln’s exploits with politics fell flat.
-The idea of Vampires using slaves as food wasn’t developed.
-As a result there’s no sense of conflict or something big at stake to invest in as the movie climaxes.
+The idea of Vampires using slaves as food wasn’t developed enough to create a sense of conflict and raise the stakes.

 The vampires are much more evolved than typical ones, with their ability to adapt to sunlight and become invisible.
-But even with all the main villain’s power, his final showdown with the vampire hunter/president is lackluster.
+But even with all the main villain’s power, his final showdown with the vampire hunter president is lackluster.